andreamaestri/jobless/README.md

 | Must Have | As a **user** I want to **add the details of a job I would like to apply for** so that I can **track potential job opportunities** |
 | Should Have | As a **user** I want **the website to look appealing** so that I am **more likely to use it** |
 | Could Have | As a **user** I want to **upload my CV** so that **AI can send me suggestions on how to tailor it to each job listing** |

-### Must-Have User Stories
-- **User Story 1:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized must-have features)
-**Guidance:** Draft the user stories during Phase 1: Ideation & Initial Setup and update them as you complete Phase 2: Must User Stories Implementation & Testing.
-Document each must-have feature here along with its acceptance criteria.

-### Should-Have User Stories
-- **User Story 1:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized should-have features)
-**Guidance:** Document the secondary features that you aim to implement in Phase 3: Should User Stories Implementation & Any Advanced Features.
-Include clear acceptance criteria for each.

-### Could-Have User Stories
-- **User Story 1:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include any could-have features considered for future enhancements)
-**Guidance:** Document any optional features that are nice to have but not essential.

 ## Design Decisions